urvishp13/Little-Search-Engine/docs/testcases.md

 the maximum number of occurrences is listed.

 For `#3`, in the method description in the source code, there is a condition that has to be met.
 That condition is:
 "ties in frequency values are broken in favor of the first keyword."
-This means, if there is a tie in **FREQUENCY** values for both keywords, the **DOCUMENT** associate with this frequency of the first keyword will be listed first, then that of the second keyword will be listed second (if space in the top five permits).
+This means, if there is a tie in **frequency** values for both keywords, the **document** associate with this frequency of the first keyword will be listed first, then that of the second keyword will be listed second (if space in the top five permits).